Kauai Island Hawaii USA

 Beautiful Poipu Beach - Kauai

-A better place for swimming at Kauai’s Poipu Beach (see photo) due to fewer rocks is to the right (looking at ocean and before the Marriot).
+A better place for swimming at Kauai’s Poipu Beach (see photo) due to fewer rocks is to the right (just before the Marriott).
 Do be careful because less doesn’t mean no rocks.
-Get some beach shoes and you can swim with much less worry.
-The best snorkeling is just to the right of the lifeguard station – you will probably see several other snorkelers right where you want to go.
+Get some water shoes and you can swim with less worry.

 Waimea Canyon Kauai